-The HKICPA has issued a new HKFRS, HKFRS 16, leases, and a number of amendments to HKFRSs that are first effective for the current accounting period of the Company.
+The HKICPA has issued a number of amendments to HKFRSs that are first effective for the current accounting period of the Company.

-Except for HKFRS 16, Leases, none of the developments have had a material effect on how the Company's results and financial position for the current or prior periods have been prepared or presented.
-The Company has not applied any new standard or interpretation that is not yet effective for the current accounting period (see note 28).
+None of the developments have had a material effect on how the Company's results and financial position for the current or prior periods have been prepared or presented.
+The Company has not applied any new standard or interpretation that is not yet effective for the current accounting period (see note 27).